 –FLASHBACK: From Batman #130, Part 1.
 Batman and Robin bust Machine-Gun Mike Danton and his mob, who have been threatening the Independent Dairymen Union.

 –FLASHBACK: From Justice League of America #9 and Justice League of America #144.
 September.
 We know the September date because JLof A #144 tells us that Green Lantern debuts a few weeks before the JLA does, in retcon time-slid September 1969.
 Onto a synopsis.
 Several Appellaxians (aliens from the planet Appellax) are vying to become the new emperor of their planet.
 In order to win this coveted prize, they must battle each other on Earth.
 The Appellaxians arrive via meteor rockets and begin their war strategies.
 The first Appellaxian, a stone giant, begins turning humans outside of Middleton, CO into his stone army until Martian Manhunter defeats him.
 Upon nearing the final unopened meteor in North Carolina, however, Martian Manhunter is turned into a tree.
 The second Appellaxian, a man made of glass, is defeated by Aquaman in the Indian Ocean, who also gets the tree treatment when he nears the Carolina meteor.
 The third Appellaxian creature, a blob made of mercury, strikes on the Amazonian home of Paradise Island.
 There, Wonder Woman saves her sisters and her mother Hippolyta and defeats the blob.
 Likewise, however, Wonder Woman winds up frozen in tree form with the others.
 Next, Green Lantern Hal Jordan, who has only been a superhero and a member of the intergalactic peace-keeping force known as the Green Lantern Corps for a few weeks at this point, defeats a golden phoenix Appellaxian in Africa, but winds up tree-frozen as well.
 In Italy, Flash defeats a fire Appellaxian only to get tree-frozen in North Carolina too.
 When an Appellaxian made of wood emerges from the Carolina meteor, our heroes free themselves and defeat it.
 In Greenland, the heroes join with Batman and Superman, who are in the midst of a battle against the final Appellaxian, who is made up of several types of crystals, minerals, and rocks, including Kryptonite.
 The crystal man is defeated, ending the Appellaxian threat.
 Afterward, remembering their pact from seven months ago, the seven heroes decide to become the Justice League of America.
-(Note that Justice League of America #239 contains a generic pin-up style image of the Justice League of America right around the time of their debut, a sort of throwaway flashback panel, mentioned here only for the sake of completeness.)
+(Note that a flashback from Justice League of America #239—a generic pin-up style image of the JLA right around the time of their debut—is sort of a throwaway panel, but I am mentioning it here for the sake of completeness.)

 –REFERENCE: In Batman #234 and DC Super-Stars #14—originally told in Batman #81, Part 1.
 Harvey Dent tries to stop some criminals but gets caught in an explosion in the process, giving him facial scarring exactly similar to what he had when he was Two-Face.
 Believing that his fate is sealed, Dent returns to a life of crime using the moniker of Two-Face.
 Batman and Robin put him back into jail.